Node-RED IP Camera Integration

 How It Works

-No middleware, no bridge, no cloud API — the camera connects directly to the Node-RED node over your local network.
+No middleware, no bridge, no cloud API — the cameras post directly to Node-RED.

 Outputs